JungAn2/MarkdownNotes/COSC370/Knowledge checks/All-in-one.md

 Check all of the phrases below that state a true property of a local DNS server.

-- ```The local DNS server record for a remote host is sometimes different from that of the authoritative server for that host.```
+- &#x1F449;```The local DNS server record for a remote host is sometimes different from that of the authoritative server for that host.```
-- ```The local DNS server can decrease the name-to-IP-address resolution time experienced by a querying local host over the case when a DNS is resolved via querying into the DNS hierarchy.```
+- &#x1F449;```The local DNS server can decrease the name-to-IP-address resolution time experienced by a querying local host over the case when a DNS is resolved via querying into the DNS hierarchy.```
 - The local DNS server holds hostname-to-IP translation records, but not other DNS records such as MX records.
 - The local DNS server is only contacted by a local host if that local host is unable to resolve a name via iterative or recursive queries into the DNS hierarchy.